Tesla to cut 7% of workforce amid tough profit outlook

-New York (AFP) - Elon Musk's electric car manufacturer Tesla Motors announced Friday it was cutting its workforce by about seven percent in a push to keep the Model 3 affordable for middle-income consumers.
+New York (AFP) - Elon Musk's electric car manufacturer Tesla announced Friday it is cutting its workforce by about seven percent in a push to keep its Model 3 affordable for middle-income consumers.

 Shares fell sharply following the announcement, which also signaled a tough profit road ahead for Tesla.